Steam-Locomotive/PicoCTF-2014-Write-ups/reverse_engineering/police_records.md

 ```

 This means we want cmd to equal 1, and entry to be 0.
 Badge is not used
-anywhare in the program, so I will set it to 0.
+anywhere in the program, so I will set it to 0.
 Now we have
 `c.send(secure_pad(struct.pack('!B2LHL', 0xFF, cookie, 0, 1, _)))`.
 One last
 blank to fill in.